 Deciding on a major is a process that unfolds during your first two years of college, if not before.
 When you declare and how many credits you have earned toward a major will determine the semester you are able to graduate.
-It is best to declare a major by 60 credits earned or before first semester junior year.
+It is best to declare a major by the time you have earned 60 credits or before the first semester of your junior year.

-The Academic Advising Center has professional advisors to help you through the process of exploring and declaring a major.
+The Academic Advising Center has professional advisers to help you through the process of exploring and declaring a major.